Welcome to Westbrook!

 When you join the PTA, you get a complimentary, bound copy of the Westbrook Directory with your membership, as well as access to a mobile directory app.

 Tip: Be sure to always update your information with the Main Office if you have changed jobs or phones.
 This is the actual data used to reach you in an emergency as well as to create your directory entry annually.
 You definitely want this to be accurate!

 The Westbrook Elementary School MCPS website is a great source of MCPS information.
 Be sure to check back frequently for the most current information.

 Follow the Westbrook PTA on Facebook.
 The PTA posts regular updates, photos, and reminders of important activities.

-This is a monthly calendar update from Ms. Lane on upcoming events.
+This is a monthly calendar update from Ms. Cox on upcoming events.
 It is distributed at the beginning of each month via the listserve and email.
 Older monthly updates are accessible on Westbrook's MCPS website.